jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-randomization.md

 ----------|------|------------
 factors | object | The `factors` object should contain a property for each different factor.
 Each property-factor should have a value of an array, with each element of the array corresponding to a level of the factor. repetitions | integer | The number of times to repeat each unique combination of the factors in the output sample. unpack | boolean | If `true` then the output will be an object with a property for each factor in the original `factors` object.
 The value of each property-factor will be an array containing the levels of the factor in a random order.
-The order will be consistent across each property-factor (e.g. the first element of each property-factor will specify one unique combination of the factors).
+The order will be consistent across each property-factor (e.g., the first element of each property-factor will specify one unique combination of the factors).
 If `false`, then the return value will be an array of objects where each property-factor contains only a single value.

 ### Return value